 Coach Tim Golden is expecting another enthusiastic turnout for the Junior Varsity, including incoming freshmen Thomas and Nico Salem, and Ricardo Laborin.
 The JV squad will be anchored by returning players Ethan Huynh, Sam Lis, John Lopez, Zorin Makabenta, Jefferie McGehee, Christian Conniff, Carlo Franco, Rodrigo Morfin, Arturo Perez, Ethan Potter, Andres Rabago, Alan Rieger, Brendan Truong, Luis Juvera, Ashton Zakar,

 The team’s schedule will include perennial foes La Jolla, Cathedral Catholic, Coronado, Madison, and Pt.
 Loma high schools.
 Non-league matches will likely include contests against Grossmont, Steele Canyon, Bishops, Francis Parker, and Vincent Memorial.
 Coaches Ruben Carriedo and Walter Redondo expect the team to compete for the Western League title once again and enter the CIF Playoffs with an outstanding record.

-St. Augustine High School continues its rich tradition of fielding a competitive tennis program that has produced local, regional, and national tennis champions over the last seventy-five years.
-The Saints program is committed to nurturing the development of ranked tournament-level players, as well as beginners and novice players who progress steadily over a four-year period.
-It is not unusual for a freshman who starts as a novice or beginner to earn a Varsity letter by the end of his high school career.
+St. Augustine High School has a rich tradition of conducting a competitive tennis program that has produced local, regional, national, and international tennis champions over the last seventy-five years.
+The Saints program is committed to nurturing the development of ranked tournament-level players as well as beginning and novice players who progress steadily over a four-year period.

 For more information contact head coach Ruben Carriedo.